mulesoft-catalyst/metrics-toolkit/README.md

 - **CSV**
 - **JSON**
 - **Plain Log**: in case you forward logs to external systems (e.g using Splunk forwarder)
-- **Splunk**: Including an out of the box dashboard with more than 80 charts
+- **Splunk**: Including an out of the box dashboard with more than 100 charts
+- **ELK**: Including out of the box, basic, Kibana dashboards
 - **Anypoint Monitoring**: Requires Titanium subscription, dashboard is not provided
 - Tableau: (Not available yet)
-- ELK: (Not available yet)

 ## Available Metrics